Sponsorships Elephants

 Our godchild Lima Lima for R.L.

-Lima Lima was rescued as a one-year-old orphan.
-Displaced by poaching, battered by trauma and eating poisonous prickly pear plants, Lima Lima was lovingly welcomed by the 20 resident nursery elephants in the forest of Nairobi National Park.
-Today she has her strength back and is a strong, happy elephant cow of over 20 years.
+Lima Lima was rescued as a one year old orphan.
+Displaced by poaching, battered by trauma and eating poisonous prickly pear plants, Lima Lima was welcomed by the 20 resident nursery elephants in the forest of Nairobi National Park.
+Today she has her strength back and is a strong, happy elephant cow.

 + More